gbs4ever/gbs4ever.github.io/_posts/2019-04-30-learning_javascprit.markdown

 * We use it server side (Node.js)
 * It has callback function which help keep responsibility defined and clear.
 * One of the things I love is being able to  pass in function as an argument.
-* Being able to run HTTP request without refreshing the page - Thank you Google maps
+* Being able to run HTTP request without refreshing the page or AJAX reguests- Thank you Google maps
 * The JS engine is much more forgiving to its master and is quick to throw and error
 * The list goes on and on but  all and all it is complex but with a lot of flexibility.